 I’m not trying to ascribe negative motivations to any individual in the current system.
 I’m just saying you think differently when it’s your money on the line.

-Andrew Benedict-Nelson: You know, for a completely different project that Insight Labs was working on, I interviewed a behavior psychologist about creativity in corporations.
+Andrew Benedict-Nelson: You know, for a completely different project that Insight Labs was working on, I interviewed a behavioral psychologist about creativity in corporations.
 I asked him what the typical CEO dreams of when he dreams of his ideal creative employee.
 He was very clear with me — he said the CEO doesn’t have that dream.
 The CEO only dreams in terms of the organization’s metrics.

 I think that with law firms, you’re seeing the lack of someone who is dreaming in that particular way.
 They’re not dreaming as the embodiment of the organization.
 They think about things a little differently in a partnership structure, don’t they?